-All £77.3m turnover arose in the United Kingdom and relates to the rendering of services.
+All £108.1m turnover arose in the United Kingdom with £105.7m relates to the rendering of services and £2.4m relates to non-social housing outright sales.

 4. Operating profit

 Auditor's remuneration for the company is included within the fees to Torus62 Limited and charged to Torus62 Developments Limited via the service level agreement.